 SCA Events - Glasgow

-Meetings are held (unless otherwise stated) on the last Tuesday of the month, at the Garnethill Multicultural Centre, 21 Rose Street, Glasgow, G3 6RE.
-Doors open at 7pm, tea and biscuits will be served from 7.15pm (cost £1) and talks commence at 7.30pm prompt.
-Events are free to SCA members and £1.50 (£1.00 concessions) to non-members.
+Glasgow Branch meetings are usually held on the last Tuesday of each month in the Garnethill Multicultural Centre (GMC), 21 Rose Street, Glasgow G3 6RE.
+Doors open at 7.00pm, tea and biscuits are served from 7.15 pm (cost £1) with talks commencing at 7.30 pm.
+Events are free to SCA members and £1.50 (£1.00 concession) to non-members.

-Please check this website regularly for updates and changes to the programme.
-You can also sign up for Yahoo mailings (see here) to be updated on events in Glasgow and Edinburgh.
+All dates are subject to confirmation, so please check this website regularly for updates and changes to the programme.
+Notifications are also sent out via Yahoo mailings.
+To sign up to receive them, contact email@example.com (see here) to be updated on events in Glasgow and Edinburgh.